Which Airlines Allow Emotional Support Animals

 Psychiatric Service Dogs Can Fly On All Airlines

-Thankfully many travelers with a mental disability are turning to service animals, specifically psychiatric service dogs, service cats, and service animals as an alternative to ESAs.
-The Air Carrier Access Act prohibits discrimination on the basis of disability in air travel, according to the Department of Transportation.
+Thankfully many travelers with a mental disability are turning to service animals, specifically psychiatric service dogs.
+The Air Carrier Access Act prohibits discrimination based on disability in air travel, according to the Department of Transportation.
 If you are traveling internationally, make sure to check the regulations in your destination regarding service dogs.
-While service dogs are protected on flights in the Unites States other countries may have different rules and it is important to be prepared ahead of time.
+While service dogs are protected on flights in the United States other countries may have different rules and it is important to be prepared ahead of time.

-A psychiatric service dog is very similar to an ESA in that they help alleviate symptoms of a person's disability.
+A psychiatric service dog is very similar to an ESA in that it helps alleviate symptoms of a person's disability.
 Psychiatric service dogs and service animals have emerged as the new standard for flying for a qualified individual.

 How Are They Different From ESAs?

-Psychiatric service dogs and service animals are different from an animal that provides emotional support in that they are specially trained to do work.
-When it comes to what mental and emotional disability qualifies for a psychiatric service animal it is the exact same standard as an ESA.
+Psychiatric service dogs are different from an animal that provides emotional support in that they are specially trained to do work.
+When it comes to what mental and emotional disability qualifies for a psychiatric service animal it is the same standard as an ESA.

 What Disabilities Qualify for a Psychiatric Service Dog or Service Animal?